igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 {{TRANSPORT-ENCRYPT}}.

 Measuring loss and delay between similar endpoints cannot be relied upon to evaluate encrypted protocol loss and delay.
-Different protocols could be routed by the network differently.
-Therefore it is necessary to measure packet loss and delay experienced by encrypted protocol users directly.
+Different protocols may be routed differently by the network.
+Therefore, it is necessary to directly measure the packet loss and delay experienced by users of encrypted protocols.
-Nevertheless, the accurate measurement of packet loss and delay experienced by encrypted transport-layer protocols is highly desired especially by network operators that own or control the infrastructure between client and server.
+Nevertheless, accurate measurement of packet loss and delay experienced by encrypted transport-layer protocols is highly desired, especially by network operators who own or control the infrastructure between client and server.

 In this regard, the Alternate-Marking method {{AltMark}} defines a consolidated method to perform packet loss, delay, and jitter measurements on live traffic.